koomedenis40/IPv4-IPv6-String-Check/README.md

     4. Check if the size of V is equal to 4 or not.
 If not equal, update the value of ans to false.
     5. Otherwise, traverse the array, V and for each string, str in V check it lies in the range [0, 255] and does not contain leading 0s.
 If not, then update the value of ans to false.
     6. If the value of ans is true, then the string is a valid IPv4 address, Otherwise, it is not a valid IPv4 address.

+#IPv6 <br>
+Follow the steps below to check if the string is IPv6:

+    1. Initialize a boolean variable, ans as true to check if the string is IPv6 or not.
+    2. Store the count of occurrence of ‘:’ in the given string, S in a variable cnt.
+    3. If the value of cnt is not equal to 7, then update ans to false.
+Otherwise, tokenize the string, S w.r.t character ‘:’ and store the tokenized strings in an array, V.
+    4. Check if the size of V is equal to 8 or not.
+If not equal, update ans to false.
+    5. Otherwise, traverse the array, V and for each string, str in V check its length is in the range [1, 4] and it is a valid hexadecimal number.
+If not, then update the value of ans to false.
+    6. If the value of ans is true, then the string is a valid IPv6 address.
+Otherwise, it is not a valid IPv6 address.